The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/openers.md

 # Openers

-DRK has a several different options for openers, not all of which are listed here.
+DRK has several different options for openers, not all of which are listed here.
 Fight timings and party composition can both affect which opener is best, based on when you can keep uptime on the boss and when raid buffs are used.
 Fight-specific opener information can be found in #drk_encounter and #drk_questions (often in the pins).
 This section will list some **General-purpose** DRK openers which work relatively well in most situations.